CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.10 meeting, event and training rooms.md

 ### 1.2 Objective

 The aim of the module is to protect the information that is processed in meeting, event and training rooms, as well as the IT equipment that operates in these rooms.
-In addition, the proper handling of visitors who use appropriate rooms, treated.
+In addition, the proper handling of visitors who use appropriate spaces, treated.

 ### 1.3 Delimitation